Fact Sheet D1

 Voting on amendments to a motion

-The Chair will put the question on each proposed amendment to the Assembly.
+Before voting on the motion, the Chair will put the question on each proposed amendment to the Assembly.
 For example, if an amendment sought to insert words the Chair would put the question:

 That such words be inserted.